ThoughtWorksInc/DeepLearning.scala/README.md

 **DeepLearning.scala** is a DSL to create very complicated neural networks.

-With the help of DeepLearning.scala, a normal programmer like you or me is able to build very complicated neural networks from very simple code.
+With the help of DeepLearning.scala, a normal programmer is able to build very complicated neural networks from very simple code.
 A programmer still writes code as usual.
 The only difference is that the code with DeepLearning.scala are [differentiable](https://colah.github.io/posts/2015-09-NN-Types-FP/), which let the code evolve itself and modify its parameters continuously.

 ## Features